 Well and septic system inspection: If your home has well water, you may need a water quality test and a septic inspection.

 Sewer issues: If you’re buying an older home with a number of large trees on the property, your home might need a sewer inspection.
-Sewer inspections look for deep roots that can damage or block your sewer lines.
+Sewer inspections include a search for deep roots that can damage or block your sewer lines.

 Lead paint inspection: Before January 1, 1979, many construction companies used lead paint on residential homes.
 Lead paint is a major home health hazard, especially if you have young children.
-Lead paint chips have a sweet taste, which entices children to pick them off the wall and eat them.
-Lead paint consumption can cause everything from developmental delays to neurological disorders.
 If your home has been around since 1979 and hasn’t had a lead paint inspection, you must get one before you close on your loan.

 Asbestos testing: Asbestos is a toxic construction material used in a large percentage of older homes.
 If the home has never had an asbestos test, make sure to get one before you close.